Payment plans have been shown to increase conversions by nearly 18% (source), and Podia makes offering payment plans easy.

-Offering Payment Plans makes it easier for your customers to afford your courses by letting them pay smaller installments over time, rather than in one lump sum.
+Offering payment plans makes it easier for your customers to afford your proucts by letting them pay smaller installments over time, rather than in one lump sum.

-As long as you’ve connected your Stripe account, you can now set up a Payment Plan for any online course.
+As long as you’ve connected your Stripe account, you can now set up a payment plan for any product.

-Step 1: Head over to the "Pricing" tab of your Online Course
+Step 1: Head over to the "Pricing" tab of your product

 Here's what it looks like on your sales page:

-Customers will be able to choose between paying the "one-time payment" price and enrolling for the Payment Plan.
+Customers will be able to choose between paying the one-time payment price or enrolling in your payment plan.

 Here's what it looks like when your customer is checking out: